Visiting Wairuna safely

 There are no wheelchair-accessible facilities at Wairuna.

 Wairuna is remote and help can be hours away.
 Remember to tell a responsible person where you are going and when you expect to return.
 Have a contingency plan in place if you fail to contact them by the agreed time.
 If you change your plans, inform them.
 Be aware that there is no mobile phone reception.

 - Carry at least one form of communication equipment.
-Satellite phones and personal locator beacons (PLBs) are the most effective.
+Satellite phones and Personal Location Beacons (PLBs) are the most effective in this area.
 There is no mobile phone coverage.

 - Stray cattle may be encountered in the camping area.
 Never startle or approach these animals and ensure they have a clear path to get away.

 - Never jump or dive into water; it may be shallower than it looks and there could be hidden, submerged objects.

 - Take care around cliffs, steep slopes and rock faces along tracks and at lookouts.

 - Protect yourself from the sun.
 Wear sunscreen, a hat and a long-sleeved shirt, even on cloudy days.